ubcbraincircuits/whitepaper/source/covid19/index.rst

 Running jobs on the Alder computer cluster
 ============
-DMCBH Alder is a cluster computer with 9 nodes....
+DMCBH Alder is a cluster computer with 9 nodes.
+Alder storage is not backed up- it is intended as “scratch” space to support calculations by providing space for raw data, processed intermediates and results.
+Backup can be achieved directly to Compute Canada via Globus or OSF via osfclient.

-Remote data analysis with Jupyterhub
+Remote data analysis with JupyterHub
 ============
-DMCBH Alder also has a Jupyterhub...
+DMCBH Alder also has a JupyterHub.
+JupyterHub is a notebook server that allows multiple users to access a pool of resources more powerful than a single workstation for interactive analysis.